Reports: Trump's lawyer to file complaint against Comey for leaked memos

-President Donald Trump's private lawyer plans to file a complaint against former FBI Director James Comey with the Senate jusiciary committee and Justice Department Inspector General for leaking memos according to reports.
+President Donald Trump's private lawyer plans to file a complaint against former FBI Director James Comey with the Senate judiciary committee and Justice Department Inspector General for leaking memos according to reports.

 BREAKING: Trump's private lawyer to file leak complaint against Comey with DOJ's Inspector General & Senate Judiciary Cmte.— Peter Alexander (@PeterAlexander) June 9, 2017